How it works Features Pricing API Log in Start free

 🗄️

 Every CV you screen is automatically added to your candidate database.
-The AI Database Search lets you match any of those existing candidates against a new role — without using any scan credits.
+AI Database Search compares any candidate's history against a new job spec, so you can pull from people you already have on file before sourcing externally.

-1. Open a job and click the 🔍 AI Database Search button
+1. Open a job and click the DB search button in the job header

-4. Click + Add to job to bring a candidate into the job's pipeline
+3. Click + Add to job to bring a candidate into the job's pipeline.
+They land in the Applied stage with no score and no verdict.

 💡